pingcap/talent-plan/rust/README.md

-This course, combined with [Deep Dive TiKV], and the [Distributed Systems in Rust] course is intended to be enough to enable programmers to meaningfully contribute to [TiKV] or any other Rust project.
+This course, combined with [Deep Dive TiKV], and the [Distributed Systems in Rust] course is intended to be enough to enable programmers to meaningfully contribute to [TiKV].
 It is most specifically designed to teach those in the Chinese Rust community enough Rust to work on TiKV.
 The language used is intended to be simple so that those who read only a little English can follow.
 If you find any of the language difficult to understand please [file issues].

 ## Contributing